 7. Chelsea Garden Center

-444 Van Brunt Street between Reed and Beard Streets in Red Hook, Brooklyn
+444 Van Brunt Street, Red Hook, Brooklyn

-This 30-year-old gardening shop features nurseries upon nurseries of thriving greenery, with plants sourced from local growers.
+Founded over 30 years ago, this gardening shop features nurseries upon nurseries of thriving greenery, with plants sourced from local growers.
 There are plenty of indoor plants to behold here, though folks with outdoor space will find plants here too, and staff will go above and beyond to ensure you don’t kill your new purchase immediately upon placing it next to your television.
 They’ve also got terracotta pots, furniture, birdhouses, and other plant ephemera for sale, and you can commission their design team for landscaping and other projects.

-358 Stuyvesant Avenue between Mac Donough and Decatur Streets in Bedford Stuyvesant, Brooklyn
+358 Stuyvesant Avenue, Bedford Stuyvesant, Brooklyn

 This lovely Bed-Stuy spot sells a slew of indoor and outdoor plants, trees, soil, succulents, and other goods necessary to green up a tiny (or large, lucky you) Brooklyn apartment.
-Owner Deborah Young, who grew up in the neighborhood, wanted Seasons to be a sanctuary of sorts for plant-starved Bed-Stuy residents, and so far she’s been successful.
+Owner Deborah Young, who grew up in the neighborhood, wanted Seasons to be a sanctuary of sorts for plant shop-starved Bed-Stuy residents, and so far she’s been successful.
 Staffers are quick to offer tips for care and design, wares are reasonably priced, and seasonal staples like pumpkins, wreaths, and evergreen trees are available when appropriate.

-289 Grand Street between Eldridge and Forsyth Streets in Chinatown, Manhattan
+289 Grand Street, Chinatown, Manhattan

 This family-owned plant shop stocks thriving greenery that bests some of the wares you’ll find in the Flower District, at fair prices.
 Staffers are helpful and friendly, and they’ve got plenty of rare big and small plants you might not find elsewhere in Manhattan, in addition to ornaments and other accessories that’ll help dress up your flora and fauna.
+In 2018, a member of the Dahing Plants family started a new plant shop called Pafe Plants that works out of a massive greenhouse in New Jersey and ships around the Garden State and New York City.

 10. Twig Terrariums

-If you want to swap the pot for a class glass vessel, look no further than this Gowanus shop dedicated to terrariums.
+If you want to swap the pot for a class glass vessel, look no further than this Ditmas Park shop dedicated to terrariums.
 Friends Michelle Inciarrano, “a lifelong plant nerd,” and Katy Maslow, “a skeptical poet,” opened their store after spending a year experimenting with (and filling their tiny apartments with!) terrariums.
 They now sell all types–moss, plant, succulent, and air plant–as well as DIY kits and unique gifts.
 Plus, they host private workshops, group classes, parties, and date nights.

 - 12 places for gardening, plant, and flowers classes in NYC